-(The Patient Report Form has an evacuation plan template on the back.)

-- How are you going to safely get the patient help? - Considerations: urgency, distance, terrain, group strength, route, communication devices. - Write down the plan. - If your group splits up, make sure each party has identical copies of the evacuation plan.
+- Review your Safety Management Plan.
+The Emergency-Patient Report Form also has an evacuation plan template on the back.
+How are you going to safely get the patient help? - Considerations: urgency, distance, terrain, group strength, route, communication devices. - Write down the plan. - If your group splits up, make sure each party has identical copies of the evacuation plan.